lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ~~~~
 {: #Fig-SCHCCOAP3 title='OSCORE compression/decompression.'}

-In the case of several SCHC instances, as shown in {{Fig-SCHCCOAP2}} and {{Fig-SCHCCOAP3}}, the rulesets may come from different provisioning domains.
+In the case of several SCHC instances, as shown in {{Fig-SCHCCOAP2}} and {{Fig-SCHCCOAP3}}, the Rules may come from different provisioning domains.

 This document focuses on CoAP compression represented in the dashed boxes in the previous figures.